mulesoft-assets/template-sfdc2sap-product-broadcast/README.md

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided into *Input*, *Process* and *On Complete* stages.
 The integration is triggered by poll to Salesforce products.
 New or modified products are passed to the batch as input.
 In the batch the material is fetched from SAP by its `ProductCode`.
-Depending on the result the product is then created or updated in SAP.
+Depending on the result, the product is then created or updated in SAP.
-Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.
+Finally during the *On Complete* stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>